 Top 4 recommendations for online retailers to ensure Black Friday and Cyber Monday run without a hitch:

 Being able to scale your infrastructure automatically to cope with demand is essential for Black Friday’s and Cyber Monday’s high traffic.
-Scalable hosting solutions like AWS, Azure and Google Cloud Platform offer elastic solutions which mean you don’t need to pay for huge amounts of bandwidth all year round, and can instead use these resources only when needed.
-UK cosmetics retailer Lush migrated it’s entire platform over to Google Cloud in 2018 after it’s site crashed during the Boxing Day sales two years running.
+Scalable hosting solutions, such as AWS, offer elastic solutions which mean you don’t need to pay for huge amounts of bandwidth all year round, and can instead use these resources only when needed.
+UK cosmetics retailer Lush migrated it’s entire platform over to the cloud in 2018 after it’s site crashed during the Boxing Day sales two years running.
 This has not only prevented outages but also reduced infrastructure costs by 40%.

 Content Delivery Network (CDN)